1.3 IVORY TOWER SCIENCE KNOCKS ON THE DOOR OF UPLAND FARMER JUAN (early 2000 Philippines)

 Agroforestry is more known as a technology, highly respected as a concept but not in practice, it is not spreading as fast as desired.

-Commodity driven monoculture- agriculture is rapidly spilling over to the hill lands, even earlier agroforestry efforts are being converted to the new land use.
+Commodity driven monoculture (e.g. yellow corn, etc.) agriculture is rapidly spilling over to the hilly lands, even earlier agroforestry efforts are being converted to the new land use.

-Undeveloped markets for agroforestry products contain its adoption and spread, but this is not insurmountable
+Undeveloped markets for agroforestry products constrain its adoption and spread, but this is not insurmountable

-Despite the high need for it, agroforestry is still an” institutional orphan” — not DENR nor DA is serious in adopting it.
+Despite the high need for it, agroforestry is still an” institutional orphan” — neither DENR nor DA is sufficiently serious yet in adopting this.

 Leave a reply